coopcat/sci-steps/README.md

 Requirements:

-Python 3.0+, Sympy, PyLaTeX, a latex compiler, and a UNIX based OS.
+Python 3.0+, Sympy, PyLaTeX, a LaTeX compiler, and a UNIX based OS.

 Run parser.py to generate solutions.
 Solutions will be saved as a LaTeX .pdf.